SketchyMaze/guidebook/docs/about.md

 interactive things like keys, doors and buttons.

 This is an **early alpha build** of the game.
-Longer term it will include a couple built-in "single player campaigns" of multiple themed levels, but for now it just includes a couple example levels and the editor itself.
+Longer term it will include a couple of built-in "single player campaigns" of multiple themed levels, but for now it just includes a few example levels and the editor itself.

 ## Inspiration